 While comparing different brands of insulation you should compare per square meter costs.
 Go for higher R-value materials even if the price is slightly on the higher side.
 This would seem slightly costlier but will add to your comfort in the longer run.

 The right time to start with Insulation is once the framing is completed.
 Insulation can take anywhere from 4 – 5 days depending on the type of insulation.
 Spray Foam Insulation generally gets completed in 3-4 hours.

-- Rough Plumbing & Electrical Work (can be started immediately after Framing and Roofing)
+(Can be started immediately after Framing and Roofing.)

 This is also the time when basic work can be started on plumbing, electrical, and gas connections (if required).
 This includes running pipes and wires through interior walls, ceilings and floors, sewages, and drains, water supply lines for fixtures, Bathtubs, Shower units, etc. Ductwork for heating, ventilation, and ACs are also installed simultaneously.

 Once the roofing is completed the electrical wiring and receptacles can also be installed.